aybruhm/aybruhm/README.md

 Hello, I am Abram.

-I am a professional python backend engineer with over four (4) years of cumulative experience, and a technical writer with ~2 years of experience.
+I am a professional python backend engineer with ~4 years of cumulative experience, and a technical writer with ~2 years of experience.
 I am adept at contributing to a highly collaborative work environment, passionate about writing clean, elegant, efficient and maintable code.
 I am also a huge fan of _OPEN SOURCE_.
 You will find me here; tinkering, or building a library for the OSS community, or contributing to an existing one.

 <br />